bikemurt/Godot_TestProject/README.md

 ## GLTF/Scene Init functions
-- GLTF sets metas on objects in Godot equal to the custom properties defined in Blender.
+- GLTF Init sets metas on objects in Godot equal to the custom properties defined in Blender.
 If custom properties are set on the mesh in Blender, then it will be applied to each object that uses that mesh data
 - Scene init:
   - "collision" - Set various collision types as defined above from the blender add-on
   - "material" - right now this is a custom function for my project (a custom blend shader which uses two PBR materials)